Mister Supranational 2022

 Mister Supranational 2022 was the 6th edition of the Mister Supranational, held on July 16, 2022 at Strzelecki Park Amphitheater in Nowy Sącz, Poland.
 Varo Vargas of Peru crowned Luis Daniel Gálvez of Cuba at the end of the event.
+This edition marked the first delegate from Caribbean to win Mister Supranational.

 Background

 Location and date

 On 26 April 2022, Gerhard Parzutka von Lipinski, the president of Miss and Mister Supranational, announced that 13th edition of the Miss Supranational competition will return to Nowy Sacz in the Małopolska region this June and July, the final night will be held on July 15, 2022.

 Presenters

 Anita Nneka Jones returned as host and joined by Martin Fitch, with backstage coverage by Ivan Podrez.